 The information should not replace advice that your relevant health professional would give you.
 For more information about mental health services please call BMI Healthcare to arrange an appointment with a healthcare professional on 0808 101 0337.

-Information with Thanks to Liam Callinan at BMI The Sandringham Hospital.
+Information with Thanks to Liam Callinan.